 Some caution should be used in interpreting the AHRQ QI statistics presented in this report.
-The caveats relate to inter-State differences in data collection.
+These caveats relate to inter-State differences in data collection.

-Data Collection Differences among States: Organizations that collect statewide data, generally collect data using the Uniform Billing formats (UB-92) and, for earlier years, the Uniform Hospital Discharge Data Set (UHDDS) format.
+Data Collection Differences Among States: Organizations providing statewide data, generally collect the data using the Uniform Billing formats (UB-92 or UB-04) and, for earlier years, the Uniform Hospital Discharge Data Set (UHDDS) format.
 However, not every statewide data organization collects all data elements nor codes them the same way.
 For the NHDR, uneven availability of a few data elements underlie some estimates, as noted next.